-- Inorganic contaminants, such as salts and metals, that can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals that are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, agricultural application and septic systems. - Radioactive contaminants can be naturally occurring or be the result of oil and gas production and mining activities. - In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the California Department of Public Health (CDPH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems. - The City of Roseville is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential substance in the fracen one penny in tropood fround be i ppin
+- Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals that are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, agricultural application and septic systems. - Radioactive contaminants can be naturally occurring or be the result of oil and gas production and mining activities. - In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the California Department of Public Health (CDPH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems. - The City of Roseville is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+If you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking